camunda/camunda-docs/docs/guides/getting-started/setup-client-connection-credentials.md

 2. Click **Create New Client** to create a new client and name your client accordingly.

-3. Select **Zeebe** so the newly created client can access your Zeebe instance.
+3. Select **Zeebe** so the newly-created client can access your Zeebe instance.

 ![create-client](./img/cluster-details-create-client.png)